openhie/openinfoman/README.md

 sudo apt-get install openinfoman
 ```

-Note that the Debian packaging creates an `openinfoman` user.
+Note that the Debian packaging creates an `oim` user.

 Once you have installed the package, you should be able to access OpenInfoMan at:
 > http://localhost:8984/CSD

 ## CentOS Manual Installation

-Requirements are a Java Runtime Environment (Java 8 for the current [1.4.58] release), PHP, git, wget, and unzip.
+Requirements are a Java Runtime Environment (Java 8 for the current [1.4.61] release), PHP, git, wget, and unzip.
 Note that php-xml is an additional requirement for CentOS.

 ```sh
 sudo yum install -y git wget unzip java-1.8.0-openjdk php php-xml